hcfp/Computing-Notes/Computing Notes.md

 - A paradigm is a style of a language

-- <b>Procedural programming</b> rely on procedures defined by the user which are called in an order specified by the programmer
+- **Procedural programming** rely on procedures defined by the user which are called in an order specified by the programmer
-- <b>Object-oriented languages</b> make it possible to abstract details of the implementation in order to make code reusable and easy to maintain
+- **Object-oriented languages** make it possible to abstract details of the implementation in order to make code reusable and easy to maintain
-- <b>Declarative languages</b> such as SQL is where you write statements to describe the problem to be solved and the language decides how to implement it
+- **Declarative languages** such as SQL is where you write statements to describe the problem to be solved and the language decides how to implement it
-- <b>Functional programming</b> is where functions are used as the building block of the program.
+- **Functional programming** is where functions are used as the building block of the program.
 Statements are written as a series of functions which accept data and return an output

 ## Object-oriented programming